Twins top Tigers 10-4 for 4-game sweep, close on wild card (Sep 24, 2017) | FOX Sports

 TRAINER’S ROOM

-Tigers: 1B Miguel Cabrera was to undergo an MRI Sunday after leaving in the second inning Saturday with lower back tightness. … 3B Juan Candelario (bruised right knee) is expected to be available Tuesday at Kansas City. … OF Tyler Collins (rib muscle) is day to day.
+Tigers: An MRI Sunday on 1B Miguel Cabrera revealed two herniated disks in his back, but the team wouldn’t rule out Cabrera playing again this season … 3B Juan Candelario (bruised right knee) is expected to be available Tuesday at Kansas City. … OF Tyler Collins (rib muscle) is day to day.

 Twins: OF Max Kepler, who left Saturday’s game in the second inning with a left hip injury, said he will be available for Tuesday’s game at Cleveland. ”I wouldn’t say it’s comfortable, but it’s manageable,” Kepler said of his pain level.